 2. Fast And Furious Film Franchise (2003 – Current)

-Like it or loathe it, The Fast and Furious film franchise is a pop culture phenomenon racking in over $5.1 billion at the box office so far.
+Like it or loathe it, The Fast and Furious film franchise is a pop culture phenomenon raking in over $5.1 billion at the box office so far.
 Luda has played Tej Parker, the tech guy and comedic foil to Tyreese Gibson’s Roman in 5 of the 8 installments.
-Starting out as a bit character in the 2nd film and flipping that into a series mainstay in quite the impressive feat and with at least 2 more films scheduled look for Luda to keep raking in that box office cash.
+Starting out as a bit character in the 2nd film and flipping that into a series mainstay in quite the impressive feat.
+And with at least two more films scheduled look for Luda to keep raking in that box office cash.

 1. Move (2001)

-That’s all we got, hit us up on Twitter and let us know if we missed anything.
+That’s all we got for the best of Ludacris, hit us up on Twitter and let us know if we missed anything.
 And while you’re still here check out or other Essential List:

 Written by @TalentedMrFord